Coltthatcher/Mr.Robogers-/README.md

 Describe: arrayOne()

-Test: "It should create an empty array "
+#### Test: "It should create an empty array "
 Code: let array1 = []
-Expected Output: empty array
+Expected Output: undefined

-Test: "It should check and see if the entered number contains three and turn the array into a string"
+#### Test: "It should check and see if the entered number contains three and turn the array into a string"
 Code: (array1[i].toString().includes(3))
-Expected Output:"Won't you be my neighbor?"
+Expected Output:undefined

-Test: "It should check if the conditions above were not met and turn any numbers created into a string" Code:(array1[i].toString().includes(2))
+#### Test: "It should check if the conditions above were not met and turn any numbers created into a string"
+Code:(array1[i].toString().includes(2))
-Expected Output: "Boop!"
+Expected Output:undefined

-Test "It should check if none of the top parameters are met" Code:(array1[i].toString().includes(1)
+#### Test "It should check if none of the top parameters are met"
+Code:(array1[i].toString().includes(1)
-Expected Output: "Beep!"
+Expected Output:undefined